GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Rejecting false positive scenarios

 The transit-like signal might be a grazing eclipse signal due to a stellar eclipsing companion.
 However, such massive companion would make the target show a large RV variation, which is not observed.
 We have a total of 25 HARPS RVs, five from archival spectra and 20 from spectra obtained as part of this work, listed in \tabr{rvs}.
 Those RVs were taken over 11 years (2008 -- 2019) and span less than 20 \ms\ with individual RV uncertainties of 2--5 \ms. We note that the replacement of the HARPS fiber in 2015 is expected to induce an RV zero point offset of only a few \ms\ for early-type M dwarfs \citep{locurto15}, so it should not affect the HARPS RV span significantly.
 In addition, the Gaia DR2 RV is $7.34 \pm 0.33\ \kms$, with an RV uncertainty typical of single stars \citep{katz19}, and consistent with the HARPS RVs (see \tabr{rvs}).
 This rules out a stellar companion since a 0.1 \msun\ binary companion at the transit period would induce an RV semi-amplitude of the target of 43 \kms.
 Moreover, a 1 \mjup\ companion would induce an RV semi-amplitude of 0.47 \kms\ which the observed RVs also reject.

 Yet another way to rule out the transit companion being a massive object (massive planet or more massive object) is through orbital phase modulations in the \tess\ light curve.
 A massive orbiting companion is expected to induce detectable phase modulations along the orbit, as recently detected in the \tess\ light curve of a few star-planet systems (WASP-18, \citealt{shporer19}; KELT-9, \citealt{wong19}; WASP-121, \citealt{daylan19}; for a review see \citealt{shporer17}).
-A companion with 10 \mjup\ is expected to induce modulations with a semi-amplitude larger than 200 ppm.
-We have tested the detectability of such a signal through injection and recovery and concluded that it would have been clearly detected in the data.
+A 10 \mjup\ companion orbiting \target\ at the transit period is expected to induce modulations with a semi-amplitude of $\approx$250 ppm.
+We have tested the detectability of such a signal through injection and recovery.
+We injected a phase curve modulation signal expected to be induced by a 10 \mjup\ companion into the light curve after removing the transit signal.
+A periodogram of that light curve showed a peak at the expected period that was ten times higher than any other peak which is not a harmonic of the orbital period.
+We concluded that massive planets, or more massive objects, at the transit period would have induced a clear orbital phase modulation, which is not observed in the \tess\ data.